overwolf/overwolf.github.io/docs/api/overwolf-io.md

 #### Permissions required: FileSystem

-> List all files and sub folder in path.
+> Lists all files and folder in the target path.

 Parameter | Type     | Description             |
 ----------| ---------| ----------------------- |